ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 1. Create a `dbnames.properties` file under the `configs` path:

     ~~~sh
-    $ touch $HOME/k8sprjs/gitea/components/db-postgresql/configs/dbnames.properties
+    $ touch $HOME/k8sprjs/forgejo/components/db-postgresql/configs/dbnames.properties
     ~~~

 2. Copy the following parameter lines into `configs/dbnames.properties`:

     ~~~properties
-    postgresql-db-name=gitea-db
+    postgresql-db-name=forgejo-db
     postgresql-superuser-name=postgres
-    gitea-username=giteadb
+    forgejo-username=forgejodb
     prometheus-exporter-username=prom_metrics
     ~~~

     The key-value pairs above mean the following.

     - `postgresql-db-name`\
-      A PostgreSQL server always initializes with an empty database named `postgres`, but you can make the server generate another one if you give it a different name such as `gitea-db`.
+      A PostgreSQL server always initializes with an empty database named `postgres`, but you can make the server generate another one if you give it a different name such as `forgejo-db`.

     - `postgresql-superuser-name`\
       The default superuser in a PostgreSQL server is named `postgres`, but you could change it for any other.

-    - `gitea-username`\
+    - `forgejo-username`\
-      Name of the regular user for Gitea.
+      Name of the regular user for Forgejo.

     - `prometheus-exporter-username`\
       Name for the Prometheus metrics exporter user.